jason-ortiz/XR-DataViz/README.md

 ## Play in XR
 For now, this app has been tested only on a Meta Quest 2 tethered via USB-C. Assuming the Oculus app is installed on your machine and you have added your Quest device, simply press the main `Play` button of the Unity editor to send it to your Quest.

+### Controls
+- Left grip reverses the animiation when pointing at data
+- Left thumbstick controls user XZ translation
+- Right grip plays/pauses the animation when pointing at data
+- Right stick rotates user